Cre8tion Crochet

 One thing I really love about working with super chunky yarns is how quickly projects come together.
 In a quick comparison to Worsted Weight #4 yarn when working a double crochet beanie, the newborn size requires 4 rounds of increases while the super bulky weight only requires 2!
 In the same comparison, an adult small size requires 7 rounds of increases while the super bulky weight only requires 3!
 Are you sold yet?

-Dylan Claire is one of my easy, beginner friendly series that features simple double crochet stitches.
-This beanie is the first in the Dylan Claire series here at Cre8tion Crochet, with more soon to follow, but you can find more home decor and accessory crochet patterns over on my sister blog, EyeLoveKnots.
+Find accessory crochet patterns here at Cre8tion Crochet, with more soon to follow, and home decor and accessory crochet patterns over on my sister blog, EyeLoveKnots.

 You May Also Like: